 Consider these risks before investing: Investments in small and/or midsize companies increase the risk of greater price fluctuations.
-Growth stocks may be more susceptible to earnings disappointments, and value stocks may fail to rebound.
+Value stocks may fail to rebound, and the market may not favor value-style investing.

 The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political, or financial market conditions; investor sentiment and market perceptions; government actions; geopolitical events or changes; and factors related to a specific issuer, geography, industry, or sector.
 These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
+These risks are generally greater for small and midsize companies.
+From time to time, the fund may invest a significant portion of its assets in companies in one or more related industries or sectors, which would make the fund more vulnerable to adverse developments affecting those industries or sectors.